janpdevops/rsync2backup/Rsync-Backup.md

+# What is this good for?
+TODO

+# State of project:
+First working breaktrough between client and server; don't use it yet!
 ## How to build:
 The server-image is also the common image.
 First, build the server image:
  `docker build . -t  janpdevops/rsyncbackup-common`